 Student or parent appeals regarding a student's placement in a DAEP should be addressed in accordance with policy FNG(LOCAL).
-A copy of this policy may be obtained from the principal's office, the campus behavior coordinator's office, the central administration office, or through Policy On Line at the following address: www.prairievalleyisd.net.
+A copy of this policy may be obtained from the principal's office, the CBC's office, the central administration office, or through Policy Online[®] at the following address: www.prairievalleyisd.net.